alavia/alavia.github.io/_posts/2018-07-29-cli_data_gem_project_i_did_that.markdown

 Here's a look at my gem in action!

-When top_ten is executed, the user is greeted and given a list of Lonely Planet's Best in 2018 Top Ten Countries to Visit:
+When top_ten is executed, the user is greeted and given a list of Lonely Planet's Best in Travel 2018 Top Ten Countries to Visit:

 ![](https://i.imgur.com/SCQXOuU.png)